 To use WordPress for your main website, install the software in the “root” directory of your domain name (i.e. www.mydomainname.com).

 If you already have a website, then you will want to install WordPress in a subdirectory of your domain, e.g. www.mydomainname.com/blog (you can name your subdirectory anything you like).

 If you have an existing site that you don’t want to delete or replace with a WordPress site, you can choose to set up your WordPress site or blog on an entirely different domain.

 - mydomainname.com – goes to your existing website

-This is the end of Section Two
+This is the end of Section 2

-To keep reading this article, click here:
+To read the rest of this article, click here: